Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Radio-AGN properties and comparing them to XRBs

 \section{Radio-AGN properties and comparing them to XRBs}

 One of the manifestations of the different accretion states of SBHs in XRBs is the presence or absence of radio jets.
 As mentioned previously, XRBs are often seen to evolve from the low-hard state to the high-hard state accompanied by the launching and presence of radio jets, which eventually get quenched as the state transitions to the high-soft state.
-Similarly, SMBHs in AGN can also launch radio jets showing current or past radio activity.
-Most AGN are RQ and are typically non-jetted whereas only 10-20\% are RL and jetted \cite{Kellermann89,Kellermann16}.
+Similarly, SMBHs in AGNs can also launch radio jets showing current or past radio activity.
+Most AGNs are RQ and are typically non-jetted whereas only 10-20\% are RL and jetted \citep{Kellermann89,Kellermann16}.
 However, it has been found that some RQ sources have low-power jets in their core \citep{Panessa13,Harrison15,Panessa19,Jarvis19}.
-AGN can produce also short-lived, powerful jets in the super-Eddington regime \citep{Begelman78,Abramowicz88,Sadowski14}.
+Active galactic nuclei can also produce short-lived, powerful jets in the super-Eddington regime \citep{Begelman78,Abramowicz88,Sadowski14}.
 For the RL sources with easily observable jets in particular, it is useful to investigate whether different radio-AGN jet morphologies and properties correlate with specific spectral states of XRBs, particularly when the XRBs are in the outburst phase and launch jets.